vlad-che/jenkins-agent-systemd/README.md

 1. Add new user "jenkins-swarm" in Jenkins UI and allow this user to create new agents.
 2. Create group jenkins and user jenkins on target host.
 3. Install Swarm Plugin on master.
-4. Create folders /var/lib/jenkins and /data/jenkins owner jenkins and /etc/jenkins owned by root on agent VM.
+4. Create folders /var/lib/jenkins and /data/jenkins owned by jenkins and /etc/jenkins owned by root on agent VM.
 5. Download jar from master ${JENKINS_URL}/swarm/swarm-client.jar and place it to /var/lib/jenkins/swarm-client.jar owned by jenkins.
-6. Next, follow steps below and do not forget to update variables in swarm-agent file according to you setup.
+6. Next, follow steps below and do not forget to update variables in swarm-agent file according to your setup.

 **Add these three files too /etc/jenkins/**
 ```